neelsg/lithium/docs/tour.md

 The `error` type is a built-in interface:

-    def interface:
+    . interface:
-        get string string
+        get toString string
         get ok bool

-The name `def` as used for this interface is special in that it indicates that this is the default item in this package, so instead of typing `error.def`, you can simply use `error`.
+The name `.` as used for this interface is special in that it indicates that this is the default item in this package, so you can access it by simply using the package name which in this case is `error`.

 Functions often return an `error` value, and calling code should handle errors by testing whether the `error.ok` is false.

     i int
-    if i, err error = "42".string; !err.ok:
+    if i, err error = "42".toInt; !err.ok:
         console.log("couldn't convert number: \(err)")
         return
     console.log("Converted integer:", i)